shafiquejamal/github-jest-coverage/README.md

 This repo shows code coverage of PRs visually for TypeScript and JavaScript projects.
 It is an extension that works for Chrome.
 It works for private repositories - you will need to have a GitHub access token that is able to read your repo and read the GitHub actions artifacts in that repo.

-I will try to get this working for public repos.
+I think this works for public repos also; in this case, you won't need a GitHub token.

 ## Installation